federicoromeo/Instagram-Tools/README.md

 ### follow.py
-  Script that prints on a file your instagram followers, following, and not following back accounts
+  Script that prints on a file your instagram followers, following, and not following back accounts (you can find an example in the first folder)
 ### fake.py
   WIP